Gold rush: North America

 The first significant gold rush in the United States was in Cabarrus County, North Carolina (east of Charlotte), in 1799 at today's Reed's Gold Mine.
 Thirty years later, in 1829, the Georgia Gold Rush in the southern Appalachians occurred.
 It was followed by the California Gold Rush of 1848–55 in the Sierra Nevada, which captured the popular imagination.
+The California Gold Rush led to an influx of gold miners and newfound gold wealth, which led to California's rapid industrialization, as businesses sprung up to serve the increased population and financial and political institutions to handle the increased wealth.
+One of these political institutions was statehood; the need for new laws in a sparsely-governed land led to the state's rapid entry into the Union in 1850.

-The California gold rush led directly to the settlement of California by Americans and the rapid entry of that state into the union in 1850.
-The gold rush in 1849 stimulated worldwide interest in prospecting for gold, and led to new rushes in Australia, South Africa, Wales and Scotland.
+The gold rush in 1849 also stimulated worldwide interest in prospecting for gold, leading to further rushes in Australia, South Africa, Wales and Scotland.
 Successive gold rushes occurred in western North America: Fraser Canyon, the Cariboo district and other parts of British Columbia, in Nevada, in the Rocky Mountains in Colorado, Idaho, Montana, eastern Oregon, and western New Mexico Territory and along the lower Colorado River.
-There was a gold rush in Nova Scotia (1861-1876) which produced nearly 210,000 ounces of gold.
+There was a gold rush in Nova Scotia (1861–1876) which produced nearly 210,000 ounces of gold.
 Resurrection Creek, near Hope, Alaska was the site of Alaska's first gold rush in the mid–1890s.
 Other notable Alaska Gold Rushes were Nome, Fairbanks, and the Fortymile River.

-One of the last "great gold rushes" was the Klondike Gold Rush in Canada's Yukon Territory (1896–99).
+One of the last "great gold rushes" was the Klondike Gold Rush in the Yukon Territory (1896–99).
 This gold rush is featured in the novels of Jack London, and Charlie Chaplin's film The Gold Rush.
 Robert William Service depicted in his poetries the Gold Rush, especially in the book The Trail of '98.
-The main goldfield was along the south flank of the Klondike River near its confluence with the Yukon River near what was to become Dawson City in Canada's Yukon Territory, but it also helped open up the relatively new US possession of Alaska to exploration and settlement, and promoted the discovery of other gold finds.
+The main goldfield was along the south flank of the Klondike River near its confluence with the Yukon River near what was to become Dawson City in Yukon Territory, but it also helped open up the relatively new US possession of Alaska to exploration and settlement, and promoted the discovery of other gold finds.

 The most successful of the North American gold rushes was the Porcupine Gold Rush in Timmins, Ontario area.
 This gold rush was unique compared to others by the method of extraction of the gold.
 Placer mining techniques were not able to be used to access the gold in the area due to it being embedded into the Canadian Shield, so larger mining operations involving significantly more expensive equipment was required.
 While this gold rush peaked in the 1940s and 1950s, it is still active today with over 200 million ounces of gold having been produced from the region.
 The gold deposits in this area are identified as one of the largest in the world.